 Like with hourly wages, annual bonuses also tend to increase with experience and time on the job.
 For example, pediatric surgeons with less than four years of experience earn an average bonus of $10,000 per year.
 Pediatric surgeons with five or more years of experience report earning an average of $37,500 per year.

 Many employers, particularly large hospital groups, work on an RVU compensation model and require physicians to meet a certain number of wRVUs per month.
 Some also provide performance incentives to physicians who exceed their wRVU requirements.

 From performing surgery to follow-up visits, every aspect of the care you provide has a designated wRVU or work relative value unit.
 Every service you offer and every procedure you perform has a CPT code with a wRVU built within it.

 In many cases, bonuses are tied directly to wRVUs, so it’s crucial that you use the proper CPT codes at all times.
 Otherwise, you could shortchange yourself (and reduce that potential bonus).

 To learn more about CPT codes and why they’re so important, see our post on What Physicians Need to Know About CPT Codes.

 Suppose you’ve been offered a new position as a pediatric surgeon or are about to renew your contract with your current employer.
 In that case, it is essential you seek the professional guidance of a contract review specialist.

-A lawyer who is a contract review specialist will go through your entire contract in detail, ensuring that your total compensation, salary, benefits, and termination clauses are on par with what other physicians in your specialty and region are earning.
+A lawyer who is a contract review specialist will go through your entire contract in detail, ensuring that your total compensation, salary, benefits, and termination clauses are on par with what other physicians in a related job and region are earning.